Olusegun Obasanjo: Personal life

 Obasanjo lived a polygamous lifestyle.
 Obasanjo married his first wife, Oluremi Akinlawon, in London in 1963; she gave birth to his first child, Iyabo, in 1967.
 Iyabo had a close relationship with her father.
 Oluremi was unhappy that Obasanjo maintained relationships with other women and alleged that he beat her.
 They divorced in the mid-1970s.
 That decade, Obasanjo began a common-law relationship with NTA reporter Gold Oruh who bore him two children.
 He married his second wife, Stella Abebe, in 1976, having met her on a visit to London.
-He married Stella in 1976, and she bore him three children.
+He married Stella in 1976 and they had three children.
 Obasanjo's other partners include businesswoman Lynda Soares who was murdered by car thieves in 1986.
-On 23 October 2005, the President lost his wife, Stella Obasanjo, First Lady of Nigeria the day after she had an abdominoplasty in Spain.
+On 23 October 2005, the President lost his wife, Stella Obasanjo, First Lady of Nigeria, after she died following an abdominoplasty in Spain.
 In 2009, the doctor, known only as 'AM', was sentenced to one year in jail for negligence in Spain and ordered to pay restitution to her son of about $176,000.
 He was largely private about his relationships with these women.
 Some of his children were resentful that he gave them no special privileges and treated their mothers poorly.
-One of his sons, Adeboye Obasanjo is a brigadier general in the Nigerian army.
+One of his sons, Adeboye Obasanjo is a brigadier general in the Nigerian Army.

 Ethnically, Obasanjo is Yoruba, a cultural identification he reflected in his speech and choice of clothing.
 However, he always foregrounded his Nigerian identity above his Yoruba one, repeatedly stating that "I am a Nigerian who happens to be a Yoruba man.
 I am not a Yoruba man who happens to be a Nigerian."